theizekry/gitlab-merge-requests-bot/README.md

 # ✨ Automate Your GitLab Merge Requests with One Command! ✨

 ## 🚀 Introducing the GitLab Merge Requests Bot

-Managing multiple merge requests can be time-consuming, especially when working with multiple branches. **What if you could create and manage GitLab Merge Requests with a single command?**
+Tired of manually creating and managing GitLab Merge Requests?
+We’ve all been there—switching between branches, opening the browser, filling out merge request details, and repeating the process over and over.
+What if you could automate it all with a single command?

-Meet **GitLab Merge Requests Bot**, a simple yet powerful Bash script that streamlines your PR workflow, making it easier to handle multiple branches and avoid waste of time and repeated tasks even if it simple.
+## ✨ Meet the GitLab Merge Requests Bot!

-## 📚 Why Use This Toolkit?
+A **lightweight yet powerful Bash script** that streamlines your merge request workflow, saving you **time** and **effort** while keeping your focus on coding.

-###  **✅ Key Features:**
+### 🔥 Why You Need This

--  **One Command PRs:** Automate creating merge requests for multiple branches at once.
+✅ **One Command to Rule Them All** – No more manual MRs. Automate it with a single script.

--  **Dynamic Project ID Retrieval:** No need to manually set the `PROJECT_ID`; the script fetches it automatically ( but sure it help if token in account level not project level ).
+✅ **Handles Multiple Branches** – Easily create MRs for multiple target branches without hassle.

--  **Duplicate PR Prevention:** Checks for existing PRs before creating a new one.
+✅ **Reduces Repetitive Tasks** – Automate filling in details with take your last commit as PR description.

--  **Custom Target Branches:** Specify branches manually or use default ones.
+✅ **Boosts Productivity** – Spend less time managing MRs and more time coding.

--  **Interactive Confirmation:** Get notified when using default branches.
+✅ **Duplicate PR Prevention:** – Checks for existing PRs before creating a new one.

--  **System-Wide Installation:** Easily install and run from anywhere.
+✅ **System-Wide Installation:** – Easily install and run from anywhere.

--  **Error Handling & Logging:** Stay informed with detailed logs.
+✅ **Error Handling & Logging:** – Stay informed with detailed logs.

----
+✅ **Custom Target Branches** – Specify branches manually for future use or set different target branches each time, even exporting your daily ones for flexible PR creation.

 ## 🛠️ How to Get Started